splunk/public-o11y-docs/gdi/opentelemetry/install-the-collector.rst

     Deployment modes <deployment-modes.rst>
     other-configuration-sources.rst
-    otel-upgrade.rst
-    uninstall-the-collector.rst
     data-processing.rst
     tags.rst
     collector-how-to.rst
     Remove data pre-ingest <configure-remove.rst>
     environment-variables.rst
     Internal metrics <metrics-internal-collector.rst>
+    otel-upgrade.rst
+    uninstall-the-collector.rst

 For a quick overview of the Collector, see :ref:`otel-intro`.

+* See :ref:`collector-architecture` for compatible CPU architectures and operating systems.
+* See :ref:`deployment-modes` for information on the two deployment modes fro the Collector: :ref:`host monitoring (agent) mode <collector-agent-mode>`, and :ref:`data forwarding (gateway) mode <collector-gateway-mode>`.

-See the available options to install, deploy, and configure the Splunk Distribution of the OpenTelemetry Collector.
+Read on to see the available options to install, deploy, and configure the Splunk Distribution of the OpenTelemetry Collector.
 Next, learn how to use the Collector.

 .. raw:: html